 Code Enforcement During COVID-19

-If you have a concern with a Short-Term Vacation Rental specific to a guest staying at the property in violation of the STVR limited shut down (Executive Order #7) please call 760-777-7050 during regular business hours.
+If you have a concern with a Short-Term Vacation Rental specific to a guest staying at the property in violation of the STVR limited shut down (Executive Order #7) please call 760-777-7050 during regular business hours or submit a complaint online by clicking here.
 If the concern is for any other issue at a STVR such as noise, over-occupancy, etc. please call the STVR hotline at 760-777-7157 24/7 to report those issues.
 Code Compliance continues to follow up on every complaint at a STVR.

 - The is a non-essential business open, who should I call?
 Call Code at 760-777-7050 and provide the address and name of the business.